corgiovv/excel-powerquery-report-decoder/README.md

 - `docs/` — project documentation
 - `screenshots/` — visual examples of the workflow and outputs

+ ## Notes
+Sections `R2.1` and `R2.2` follow the same extraction and transformation pattern as other sections and are intentionally omitted from the repository to avoid duplication.

 > This project is part of a personal data analytics portfolio.